RasoulUnlimited/RasoulUnlimited.github.io/README.md

 A small Worker inspects the `User-Agent` header of each request.
 When a request comes from **Googlebot**, **Twitterbot**, or **Facebook**, the Worker injects a secondary JSON‑LD snippet and adds an `X-Crawler-Handled` header to the response.
+It also sets a `Cache-Control` header so pages can be served from Cloudflare's edge cache for several minutes.

 ### Deployment